TysonNguyen/IBM-cybersecurity/vault/scripting.cross-site.md

 ### In the News

+Cross-site scripting vulnerabilities are extremely common.
+Below are a few reports of XSS found in massive applications:

 - eBay XSS bug left users vulnerable to (almost) undetectable phishing attacks.
 - The Apache Foundation hacked by exploiting XSS in JIRA.
+- XSS found in Shopify.
+- $7,500 for XSS found in Steam chat.
+- $2,500 for XSS in HackerOne.
+- XSS found in Infogram.

 ### Effective Defenses